Stocks rise on Wall Street as earnings reports roll in - NewsBreak

 Stocks are broadly higher on Wall Street in afternoon trading Tuesday as traders take in a heavy round of earnings reports from big U.S. companies.

 Investors are focused on the latest round of earnings reports from some big companies.
-General Motors rose 3.5% after delivering solid results.
-United Parcel Service rose 0.2% after the package delivery service beat Wall Street's third-quarter earnings and revenue forecasts.
-Paint maker Sherwin-Williams jumped 3.9% after also reporting solid financial results.
+General Motors rose 4.8% after delivering solid results.
+United Parcel Service initially rose, but then slipped 0.3% after the package delivery service beat Wall Street's third-quarter earnings and revenue forecasts.
+Paint maker Sherwin-Williams jumped 3.6% after also reporting solid financial results.

 Many other big names are on deck to report earnings throughout the week.
 Google's parent company reports its results later Tuesday, along with Microsoft and Visa.
 Boeing, Ford and Facebook's parent company will report results on Wednesday.
 Caterpillar, Apple and Amazon are among the big companies reporting results on Thursday.